SamuNidea/SamuNidea.github.io/README.md

 Highlights are caused by light striking and reflecting an object or a person, whereas shadows are caused by a lack of light striking a specific area of an object or a person.
 And these two fall under the Values category, which defines how light or dark a given color or hue can be.
 A light source is required in order to create highlights and shadows in your drawing.
 If you have a sphere and the light source is at the top-right, the highlights must also be at the top-right, and it will gradually get darker as it moves towards the lower-left.

-For more information, you may visit this link so you may fully understand the concept of Perspective: [Light and Shadow - 10 Minutes To Better Painting - Episode 6](https://www.youtube.com/watch?v=xcCJ2CU-bFw)
+For more information, you may visit this link so you may fully understand the concept of Highlights and Shadows: [Light and Shadow - 10 Minutes To Better Painting - Episode 6](https://www.youtube.com/watch?v=xcCJ2CU-bFw)

 ### Source: